 1007 Beech Mountain Parkway, Beech Mountain, NC 28604 | 828-387-2011 | beechmountainresort.com

-If you’re visiting Asheville, this is the ski resort to stop at.
-Just 32 miles from the ever-popular city lies this local ski spot.
-Like Beech Mountain, Wolf Ridge Ski Resort tends to open mid-December and close in mid-March.
+If you’re visiting Asheville, this is the ski resort to stop at, found Just 32 miles from the ever-popular city.
+Like Beech Mountain, Hatley Pointe Ski Resort tends to open in mid-December and close in mid-March.
 It was previously called Wolf Ridge Ski Resort.

-There are 54 total acres of skiable terrain at Wolf Ridge, with 15 runs serviced by 4 lifts – 4 quad, 1 double, and a pair of moving carpets.
+There are 54 total acres of skiable terrain at Hatley Pointe, with 15 runs serviced by 4 lifts – 4 quad, 1 double, and a pair of moving carpets.
 Those 15 runs break down to 4 beginner runs, 9 intermediate, and 2 advanced.

-You’ll have 700 feet of vertical drop here with a peak of 4,700 feet and a base at an even 4,000 feet.
-With night skiing offered, Wolf Ridge doesn’t stop when the sun goes down!
+There is a 700 feet of vertical drop here with a peak of 4,700 feet and a base at an even 4,000 feet.
+With night skiing offered, Hatley Pointe doesn’t stop when the sun goes down.

 Cataloochee Ski Area — Maggie Valley